pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* about screen: A RenderFlex overflowed by 140 pixels on the bottom
 * list guess on drums should only suggest drums
 * history playlist count should only count performances, not all displayed rows
 * history statistics: singer attendance by month, performance count, repeats, top 40 songs